 If you're already familiar with how Chacos work, then you'll find no surprises in the Z Cloud.
 If you're not familiar, the learning curve will only be temporary.

-When compared to the wide-strapped Mega Z, the Z/Cloud requires less tweaking on the trail because the webbing is a bit thicker and has a greater tendency to stay in place during use.
+We found that the Z/Cloud requires less tweaking on the trail than some other Chaco models, because the webbing is a bit thicker and has a greater tendency to stay in place during use.
 It is worth noting that because of the softer footbed on this sandal, a tighter fit is preferred to keep your foot from sliding around too much.
 But all in all, the Z/Cloud has an intuitive and reliable adjustment system that works great if you know how to use it properly.

 Chacos are known to handle all sorts of outdoor activities with both style and grace.
 The Z/Cloud is no exception.
 Rugged construction and a grippy outsole mean that this sandal can handle everything from watersports to long treks on the trail to approach missions with fully-loaded packs.
 Without toe straps, this sandal also gains the bonus of being compatible with socks for those chilly nights at camp.
 Similar to its Chaco brethren, the Z/Cloud scored high in versatility for its ability to serve as a daily sandal that is also capable of any objective you set out to accomplish.